 2021 Bonus Rates for Former Equitable Life Customers

-In 2021 the team will continue to take decisions that allow them to manage the Fund in a prudent manner.
-We aim to secure the highest total return for the Fund over the long-term (after any tax and investment expenses) while maintaining an acceptable level of risk and protecting our planholders.
-We’ll also continue to smooth some of the extreme highs and lows of short-term investment performance.
+In 2021 the team will continue to take decisions that allow them to manage the Fund prudently.
+We’ll aim to secure the highest total return for the Fund (after any tax and investment expenses) while maintaining an acceptable level of risk and protecting our planholders.

 Your level of income at the start of your Plan depended on your Anticipated Bonus Rate (ABR) and whether your Plan had a Guaranteed Interest Rate (GIR).
 The higher your combined ABR and GIR, the higher your income in the early years.
 This combination also meant a higher chance of falls in income in the future.
 Your future level of income depends on the combination of: